A. E. Dyson: Biography

-During this time he met Cliff Tucker (18 December 1912 – 21 May 1993), a senior executive at British Petroleum, a Labour Party councillor in inner London and a magistrate.
+During this time, he met Cliff Tucker (18 December 1912 – 21 May 1993), a senior executive at BP, a Labour Party councillor in inner London and a magistrate.
 They lived together for 35 years until Tucker's death in 1993.
 Dyson followed Tucker's final wishes and bequeathed the proceeds of their Hampstead home to Tucker's alma mater, the University of Wales, Lampeter.
-As a result, there is now a scholarship and lecture theatre which bear Tucker's name, and a Fellowship in Poetry named for Dyson.
+As a result, there is now a scholarship and lecture theatre bearing Tucker's name, and a Fellowship in Poetry named for Dyson.

-In 1959 Dyson, together with Brian Cox, founded the literary journal Critical Quarterly, described in New Pelican Guide to English Literature as "probably the most influential English literary-critical journal in the academic field over the post-war decades".
-Together they wrote Modern Poetry: Studies in Practical Criticism (1963) which became a standard text book for many years.
+In 1959, Dyson, together with Brian Cox, founded the literary journal Critical Quarterly, described in New Pelican Guide to English Literature as "probably the most influential English literary-critical journal in the academic field over the post-war decades."
+Together, Dyson and Cox wrote Modern Poetry: Studies in Practical Criticism (1963), which became a standard text book for many years.

-As a literary critic, Dyson has published works on Shakespeare, Dickens, Samuel Taylor Coleridge and Sylvia Plath, among others.
+As a literary critic, Dyson published works on Shakespeare, Dickens, Samuel Taylor Coleridge and Sylvia Plath, among others.

-In 1969 Dyson and Cox published the first of what became a series of five Black Papers criticising "progressive" educational methods and the Labour government's policy of replacing grammar schools with comprehensive schools.
+In 1969, Dyson and Cox published the first of what became a series of five Black Papers criticising "progressive" educational methods and the Labour government's policy of replacing grammar schools with comprehensive schools.
 This and subsequent Black Papers attracted considerable support, especially on the right of the political spectrum.
 However, they failed to stop the comprehensive schools movement.

-Tony Dyson died in London in July 2002 after suffering from leukemia for several years.
+Dyson died in London in July 2002, after suffering from leukaemia for several years.

-The Papers of Tony Dyson and of his partner, Cliff Tucker, are housed at the University of Manchester John Rylands Library Special Collections.
-A further box of his papers is held at LSE Archives.
+The papers of Tony Dyson and of his partner, Cliff Tucker, are housed at the University of Manchester John Rylands Library Special Collections.
+A further box of his papers is held at Lahore School of Economics archives.